boldbinarywisdom/c_cpp/README.md

 [*do..while* example](c/do_while.c)

+--- Trivia Quiz

+How can do/while be used to write compact code?

+Hint: think of gotos which are generally not used as bad practice in high level languages

 #### *break* and *continue* Statements
 The **break** and **continue** statements are used to alter the flow control.
 The break statement when executed in a while, for, do...while or switch statement, cause an immediate exit from the statement.
 Program execution continues with the next statement.Common uses of the break statement ate to escape early from a loop or to skip the remainder of switch statement.